spvessel/SpaceVILSharp/README.md

 ### Authors
 * **Roman Sedaikin**
-* **Valeriia Sedaikina**
+* **Valery Sedaikina**

 ### License

-Examples is licensed under the MIT License.
-See the LICENSE.md file for details.
+SpaceVIL is licensed under the MIT License.
+See the LICENSE file for details.